 Whether you go or not, the museum guide, Collecting California: Selections from Laguna Art Museum, provides an overview of the collection.

-Large-scale, critical study focuses on the art association’s growth and development
+More than 60 paintings highlight the art association’s growth and development